woozyking/tidehunter/README.md

     print('')
 ```

-For other authentication support, check it out at [various authentications support](http://docs.python-requests.org/en/latest/user/authentication/).
-In short, all you have to do is to pass the desired `auth` parameter to `Hunter`.
+You can find other authentications on [this requests doc](http://docs.python-requests.org/en/latest/user/authentication/).
+In short, all you have to do is to pass the desired `auth` parameter to `Hunter`, like what you would do with `requests`.

 # Test (Unit Tests)